3dprogramin/birthday-notification/README.md

 3. **Configure environment variables:**
    Set the following environment variables (e.g., in a `.env` file or your shell):
-   - `DISCORD_WEBHOOK` - Your Discord webhook URL
    - `NOCODB_URL` - Base URL of your NocoDB instance (e.g., `https://localhost:8080`)
    - `NOCODB_API_KEY` - Your NocoDB API key
    - `NOCODB_TABLE_ID` - The table ID to fetch birthdays from
-   - `CRON_INTERVAL` - The interval / time when the script runs

 4. **Run the bot:**
    ```bash